adspect/adspect/integration.md

 <?php require __DIR__ . '/filter.php' ?>
 ```

-If your site is written in pure HTML, then you may safely rename your `index.html` or any other HTML file to `index.php` or
+If your site is written in pure HTML, then you may safely change the extension of your file from `.html` to `.php`
-any other name ending in `.php` before adding the code to it.
+before adding our line of code to it.

 If you added the code into your white page, then leave the White Page field empty in the stream settings.
 Empty field means
 "no action", i.e. Adspect will not take any action, leaving the visitor on their current page which is the white page.